 Each Channel has two inputs; to switch between them, press & hold the Input A or Input B button in the top left and right corners.
 The active input is lit blue.

-The rest of the screen features the same controls as the main screen Detail View; +48V phantom power, High Gain Sensitivity, Pad, analogue HPF, Polarity, Balance and Mono Sum controls.
+The rest of the screen features the same controls as the main screen Detail View; +48V phantom power, High Gain Sensitivity, Pad, analogue HPF, Polarity, Balance, Mono Sum and LR Reverse controls.
 Any controls which aren't relevant for the input type will be inactive.